Discounted shots and cocktails right before hump day

-Enjoy everything from creative celebrations in the Karoo and lip-licking foodie fiestas in and around Cape Town to tricked out trance jols and so much more.
+Enjoy everything from creative celebrations in the Mother City and lip-licking foodie fiestas in and around Cape Town to tricked out trance jols and so much more.
 Long story short, there are plenty of scintillating events to keep the cold at bay!

-Also, don’t forget that it’s Worker’s Day on Monday, 1 May, so check out our events calendar for great things to do on this long weekend!
+Also, don’t forget that it’s Worker’s Day 1 May, so check out our events calendar for great things to do on this long weekend!

-The Garden Route’s queen city gears up for another five fabulous days of LGBTQIA festivities from Wednesday, 27 April to Sunday, 1 May 2016.
+The Garden Route’s queen city gears up for another five fabulous days of LGBTQIA festivities from Wednesday, 26 April to Monday, 1 May 2017.
 Things are bound to get wickedly fun with drag shows, beauty pageants, art exhibitions and mini-markets taking over the tranquil town.
-The fiesta culminates in a spectacular parade with elaborate floats and outrageous costumes, which will be led by the lovely couples that tied the knot in the mass same-sex wedding ceremony happening on Friday, 29 April 2016.
-A first in the Pink Loerie’s history, sixteen couples will wed at an official ceremony officiated by Knysna’s mayor at Villa Castollini.
+The fiesta culminates in a spectacular parade with elaborate floats and outrageous costumes.
+This annual festival celebrates all things LGBTQIA and it’s going down in the stunning Garden Route town of Knysna.

 COST: Tickets are available for different events on the day and accommodation specials are available for out of town visitors.